takenet/blip-toolkit/docs/src/pages/components/Button.md

 The variation **bp-btn--no-background** makes the **base** button's background color transparent.
 It should not affect a flat button.

+Although it gives a similar result to **bp-btn--text-only**, this variation is recommended only for dynamic styling, since it keeps the button's original padding and size.

 ```no-background.html
 <table>
   <tbody>